• Skip to primary navigation

 Most of the Amish do not think that it's right to receive hand-outs or any financial help from the government.
 They believe that every man must care for his own family.
 I Timothy 5:8 says "But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel."
 They take this verse seriously.

 They also consider programs such as Social Security to be insurance programs, which contradict Amish beliefs against participating in commercial insurance.
-They believe that having insurance is an outward sign of a lack of faith in God.
+The Amish believe that having insurance is an outward sign of a lack of faith in God.
 So instead of using insurance companies, they collectively help one another pay medical bills, rebuild homes and farms, etc.

-So, many of the Amish are exempt from paying Social security tax or worker's compensation, because they don't withdraw and take advantage of this government system.
+So, many of the Amish are exempt from paying Social Security tax or worker's compensation, because they don't withdraw and take advantage of this government system.
 However, Amish business owners are still required to pay Social Security taxes when employing non-Amish workers.

 Does Every Amish Person Pay Taxes?